sandeepnaidurongali/connection-to-mongodb-with-python/README.md

 # connection-to-mongodb-with-python
-insert and find in mongodbthrough python
+insert and find in mongodb through python